samash1729/Rental_Car_Frontend/README.md

 Some cars have already been added for convenience.

-Works in all browser :)
+Works in all browsers :)

 Any doubts?
 Contact me at 9871450094.